jcdevguru/mgrep/README.md

 This call to `lodash`'s version of `reduce` would be missed.

 Clearly, our chances for success would go up considerably if we could search for files that contain *both* the words `lodash` and `reduce`.
 However, to do this on the command line with calls to UNIX command line utilities like `find` and `egrep` would be cumbersome, since we would first have to find all the files that contain the word `lodash`, and then find occcurrences of `reduce` from those files alone.
 This would require a tedious set of commands that require you to save file lists, fashion command lines, and so on.
-What if we could just wrap a search for several strings all together in one command, and locate only the files that contain all of them?

-That is exactly what `mgrep` does.
+That is exactly what `mgrep` does for you.
 Here is the command line:

 ```sh
 mgrep -w lodash -w reduce
 ```

-The output will be a list of all the files in and below the current directory that contain occurrences of both `lodash` and `reduce` as distinct words, in any order, and not necessarily on the same line of text.
+The output will be a list of all the files (in and below the current directory) that contain occurrences of both `lodash` and `reduce` as distinct words, in any order, and not necessarily within the same line of text.
 The search for multiple strings at once is far more likely to match our objective than searches for just one string, and `mgrep` makes this convenient and simple.

 ---